Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 8. KOS Organic Superfood Plant Protein

-- Lead Level: 112% over limit
+- Lead Level: 112% of daily limit

 - Max Servings: 6¼ per week (less than daily)